Probabilistic Computers (and Hence Quantum Computers) Are Rigorously More Powerful Than Classical Deterministic Computers, and Derandomization: Enumeration of Polynomial-Time Deterministic Turing Machines

-where $k_1,k_2\in\mathbb{N}$.
-Since the Cantor pairing function (see Figure \ref{5} below which is from \cite{ANMOUS5}) is invertible (see \cite{ANMOUS5}), it is a bijection between $\mathbb{N}\times\mathbb{N}$ and $\mathbb{N}$.
-As we have shown that any polynomial-time deterministic Turing machine itself is an integer, we can place any polynomial-time deterministic Turing machine $M$ and its order $k$ to the tuple $(M,k)$ and use the Cantor pairing function to map the tuple $(M,k)$ to an integer in $\mathbb{N}_1$.
+Moreovere, we in fact have defined a $(1,1)$ correspondence between the set $\{(M,k)\}$ of all polynomial-time deterministic Turing machines and $\mathbb{N}_1$ if any integer that cannot be decoded is deemed to represent the trivial polynomial-time deterministic Turing machine.
+This is analogous to the situation on p.
+241 of \cite{Tur37}; hence the set $\{(M,k)\}$ of all polynomial-time deterministic Turing machines is enumerable.
+0.3 cm \begin{remark} There is another way to {\em enumerate} all polynomial-time deterministic Turing machines without encoding the order of polynomial-time deterministic Turing machines into their representation.
+It relies on the {\em Cantor pairing function} : defined by where $k_1,k_2\in\mathbb{N}$.
+Since the Cantor pairing function (see Figure \ref{5} below, which is from \cite{ANMOUS5}) is invertible (see \cite{ANMOUS5}), it is a bijection between $\mathbb{N}\times\mathbb{N}$ and $\mathbb{N}$.
+As we have shown that any polynomial-time deterministic Turing machine itself is an integer, we can place any polynomial-time deterministic Turing machine $M$ and its order $k$ in the tuple $(M,k)$ and use the Cantor pairing function to map the tuple $(M,k)$ to an integer in $\mathbb{N}_1$.
 Recall that there is a bijection between $\mathbb{N}$ and $\mathbb{N}_1$.
-Obviously, the inverse of such Cantor pairing function is an enumeration of the set $\{(M,k)\}$.
+Obviously, the inverse of such a Cantor pairing function is an enumeration of the set $\{(M,k)\}$.
 For more complete details, see \cite{Lin21a}. \end{remark}